thirdversion/flutter_current/README.md

 - View-model-driven widgets with `CurrentWidget` and `CurrentState`.
 - Application-wide shared state with `Current`.
 - Issue-based validation that keeps localization in the widget layer.
-- Text input binding with `CurrentTextController` for string, integer, and date values.
+- Text input binding with `CurrentTextController`, `CurrentTextFormField`, and `CurrentTextField` for form and non-form flows.
 - Built-in busy state, change notifications, and event listeners for async flows.

 ## Getting Started